Opgørelsespraksis

 - Due to work-related ill health Info Quantity 0

-Wage gap between men and women Info % 20
+Wage gap between men and women (If over 150 FTE) Info % 20

 Percentage of employees covered by collective bargaining agreements Info % 0

-All employees receive a wage that is at least at the level of the minimum wage
+All employees receive a wage that is at least at the level of the national minimum wage

 B10 - Training Info